Active Directory Deployment Notes

 By design, AD Application Partitions do not automatically replicate to every DC in your enterprise, because it is assumed that the data they contain may only be needed by a subset of the enterprise.
 If a DC receives a directory query for a partition that's not stored locally, it will refer the request to a remote DC that stores the partition.

-Also, to support redundancy if the first partition host goes offline, you may wish to host the partition on more than one Domain Controller in the same site.
+To support redundancy if the first partition host goes offline, you should host the partition on more than one Domain Controller in the same site.
 (Without access to the AuthLite partition, all AuthLite operations will not function.)
+But again, there is not any practical reason to limit the replicas to a subset of DCs.

 This option in the AuthLite installer doesn't perform any proprietary operations when making a replica, it is just a convenience.
 You can also use the Microsoft command ntdsutil to control the replication hosts for Application Partitions.
 The partition's distinguished name will be